cs-uob/COMS20012/docs/labs/Lab4.md

 ## Gather Information from the Network

 **As we said in the lectures, you cannot protect or attack system or network that you do not know!
 To be able to penetrate into the system/network, you need to get familiar with it!
-You need to sniff.

 The attacker is aware that there is communication between the company’s head office and the branch and would like to view some of these packets to learn which IP addresses are being used.
 One way this may have been achieved, is by sending an email to a company staff member using an email address listed on their public website.
 The email would appear to be genuine, but actually contained a malicious attachment which installed spyware on the staff member’s computer.
 This spyware records traffic sent from the laptop computer in head office and then secretly emails all details to the attacker.